flairysky/secretsobservatory/posts/poem_second_act.md

 To conclude, as we mentioned in the [Act 1](post.html?slug=poem_first_act), if we have a set with a structure, we call it a space.
 Also, it is worth mentioning that we also can have a certain set with some structure, but the structure can be of several of these types.
 It can be even all of these three types simultaneously.
 E.g. you can have a structure, let's say, for instance, called vector space, which we will see in the next Act, which resembles, if one wishes, all of these three kinds and each such perception via a specific type of structure gives us a different psychological understanding of it.

-As a pre-taste for next act, in this special case of vector spaces, the two ways one usually reasons about this structure is both geometrically and algebraically, depending on the context, purpose, and other considerations.
+As a pre-taste for next act, in this special case of vector spaces, the two ways one usually reasons about this structure is both geometric and algebraic, depending on the context, purpose, and other considerations.

 <!-- FOOTNOTES
 [1]: This is not a mistake of rendering, I am just not sure if we are lucky or not.